SvenElyes/MoreRedTransfomer/README.md

       /home/space/datasets-sqfs/QM7-X.sqfs: data
-      which means its not correc squashfs(accrdoing to chatgpt) FATAL ERROR: Can't find a valid SQUASHFS superblock on QM7-X.sqfs -redownlaoded and parsed qm7 and will move it into /home/space/datasets-sqfs/(TU BERLIN HYDRA HPC) under QM7-X_svenelzes.sqfs
+      which means its not correc squashfs(accrdoing to chatgpt) FATAL ERROR: Can't find a valid SQUASHFS superblock on QM7-X.sqfs -redownlaoded and parsed qm7 and will move it into /home/space/datasets-sqfs/(TU BERLIN HYDRA HPC) under QM7-X_svenelzes.sqfs (in progress)

-- Check if the random transformation and center really works
-   - center does work :white_check_mark:
 - investigate the numbers of train samples from the MoreRed paper?
 Something is sus :white_check_mark:
-   -130000 samples in QM9, 55000 in datatraining (with batchsize 4) we get 13500 steps in one epoch.
+   - 130000 samples in QM9, 55000 in datatraining (with batchsize 4) we get 13500 steps in one epoch.
 Seems fine
 - properties.Z nuclear charge from schnetpack wiki.
 Is it the atom_number or maybe even the charge we set to 1 by deafult
 - Investigate if we need to valid_forces = f[mask] even, or the output is padded fine? :white_check_mark:
-   -seems fine to do it like this.
+   - seems fine to do it like this.
 Returning padded output would mean we would need
 - Extend the namespace schnetspace.structure with our own custom, combining both the heads_pe namespaces in there.(with frozendict)
 - found atleast spin multiplicty in the keys avaibale of schnetpack.properties?
 But is it in QM9/QM7-X
 - which one is charge 'partial_charges', 'total_charge' or properties.Z (all in schnetpack.properties)